 GloPID-R (Global Research Collaboration for Infectious Disease Preparedness) is the only initiative in the world that unites the organizations that fund research with the aim of accelerating the response to new or re-emerging epidemics with pandemic potential.

-GloPID-R provides a platform where funders and scientists can meet, so that they can work together to identify the best solutions and channel the necessary funds.
+An international network of 28 organizations, GloPID-R provides a platform where funders and scientists can meet, so that they can work together to identify the best solutions and channel the necessary funds.

 The GloPID-R secretariat is funded by the European Union’s Horizon 2020 program, and coordinated by the Mérieux Foundation and the University of Oxford.